UniOfGreenwich/ELEE1147_Lectures/content/Compiler/Compiler.md

 ## Labs

-Begin the lab from blackboard, where you are going experience programming in several languages <C , Python and Ada> to do similar operations, and see how the code compiles and the subsequent outputs!​,
+Begin the lab from blackboard, where you are going experience programming in several languages <C , Python and Ada> to do similar operations, and see how the code compiles and the subsequent outputs!​